 All About Body Hair Removal using Laser

-Body hair removal is a part of grooming and maintaining hygiene.
+Body hair removal treatment is a part of grooming and maintaining hygiene.
 Hair removal is also called as epilation, which is the intentional removal of body hair.
 The removal of unwanted hair by waxing, plucking, threading etc causes pain and discomfort, and therefore people opt for laser hair removal method.

 Hair typically grows all over the body and becomes more visible after puberty.
 Men have thicker and more visible hair than women.